rbergen/minsk/README.md

 - It supports short command-line options, alongside the long ones

 ## Build
 1. Make sure you have make, GCC and common libraries installed.
-On Debian-based Linux distributions, this can be arranged by executing the following commandL
+On Debian-based Linux distributions, this can be arranged by executing the following command:
    ```
    sudo apt-get update && sudo apt-get -y build-essential
    ```